OctopusDeploy/blog/blog/2025-06/slack-argo-workflow/index.md

 </details>

 #### Kubernetes Service Account authentication and authorization
-There are a few files that needed to be created to configure the integration between my Kubernetes cluster and my HashiCorp vault instance:
+There are a few files that need to be created to configure the integration between my Kubernetes cluster and my HashiCorp vault instance:
 - vault-auth-service-account.yaml
 - vault-auth-secret.yaml
 - configmap-json.yaml
 - vault-policy.hcl (this one is actually generated in the script)

 ##### vault-auth-service-account.yaml
-This file will creates a new Kubernetes Service Account, then assign some permissions to it.
+This file will create a new Kubernetes Service Account, then assign some permissions to it.

 :::info
-The commented out portion is for using vanilla Argo Workflows, my example is configured to be a Codefresh Promotion Flow so I've used the default Service Account of `promotion-template` which has the necessary permissions to execute a Promotion Flow in the Codefresh product.
+The commented out portion is for using vanilla Argo Workflows, my example is configured to be a Codefresh Promotion Flow so I've used the default Service Account of `cf-default-promotion-workflows-sa` which has the necessary permissions to execute a Promotion Flow in the Codefresh product.
 If using vanilla Argo Workflows, the `vault-auth` Service Account can be used.
 :::

 ```yaml